system76/docs/_articles/switch-from-macos-to-popos.md

 Full system iPhone backups are traditionally done in one of two ways.
 - Local backups (formerly iTunes, now Finder)
-Local backups of your iPhone can be created by connecting it to you Apple laptop or desktop computer and using iTunes (for older macOS versions) or Finder (for newer releases) to create a local snapshot of your iPhone data.
+Local backups of your iPhone can be created by connecting it to your Apple laptop or desktop computer and using iTunes (for older macOS versions) or Finder (for newer releases) to create a local snapshot of your iPhone data.
 These backups can be encrypted or unencrypted.

 - iCloud backups
 It is also possible to set your iPhone to backup and sync changes to your iCloud account.
 These are not full-system backups, but do contain most of the data needed to get your iPhone restored to a particular point in time.
-To read more about what is backed up in iCloud backups visit: [LINK]
+To read more about what is backed up in iCloud backups visit: https://support.apple.com/en-us/HT207428

 ## [Files/Photos (macOS)](#iphone-files-photos-macos)
 It's also possible to sync your iPhone like a digital camera through the Apple Photos app, and a special directory on the iPhone called "Files" (presented on the iPhone as a home-screen app) is available to be accessed like any other flash drive or external hard drive.